 The procurement ecosystem should also be designed to provide relevant insights that are made visible only to relevant stakeholders.
 This promotes full transparency between customer and suppliers, while catering for multiple role players.

-“A custom reporting view for all parties involved is not only a huge convenience, but allows for core data to be kept secure,” explains McLaren.
+“A custom reporting view for all parties involved is not only a huge convenience, but allows for core data to be kept secure,” explains Basson.
 “Every business should of course be very concerned about their data security and ensure that the ordering ecosystems they participate in is sufficiently designed to ensure data accuracy, integrity, and security.”

 Distributing order information via email might be perceived as the tried and tested way, but it is far less secure than incorporating it into an ordering ecosystem with the latest security and encryption protocols in place.

-“Information is one of the most valuable assets of any business, but it shouldn’t be kept in a proverbial safe,” says McLaren.
+“Information is one of the most valuable assets of any business, but it shouldn’t be kept in a proverbial safe,” says Basson.
 “Sharing insights in a secure and controlled manner can help supply chains unlock value that is merely a click of a button away.”